hunterhector/VerbPhraseEllipsis/README.md

 > argument should be [Unpacked BNC directory]/Texts, the output can be
 > found at "data/bnc_converted".

-And then you just need to take the output text the following sections as the raw text part of the annotations (the rest are not annotated)
+Now locate the output directory, you will find the raw text for each BNC section.
+The only sections you need are the following ones, the rest are not annotated.

     A0P A19 A2U C8T CS6 EDJ EWC FNS FR3 FU6 G1A H7F HA3 J25